TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness

-Here $\eta_\cF$ and $\eta_\cG$ are the \emph{risks} of models $\cF$ and $\cG$ respectively.
-The $\supp(\cD)$ is the support of benign data distribution, i.e., $x$ is the benign data and $y$ is its associated true label. \end{Thm}

-\begin{proof}[Proof (Sketch)] The main challenge for lower bounding transferability is to connect the misclassification of $\model$ to the misclassification of $\modelt$ purely using their loss gradient similarities.
-We first use a Taylor expansion to introduce the gradient terms and eliminate higher-order terms by $\beta$-bounded Hessian matrix eigenvalues.
-We then connect the gradient terms with the misclassification probability.
-To do so, we prove and apply \Cref{lem:cosineBound}~(\Cref{aplowerbound}) which relates the dot product with cosine similarities of the loss gradients.
-Finally, we calculate the upper bound of the expectation of $\delta \cdot \frac{\nabla_x \lt(x, y_t)}{\lVert \nabla_x \lt(x, y_t) \rVert_2}$, and use Markov's inequality to derive the misclassification probability of $\modelt$, which complete the proof.
-The full proof of this result can be found in \Cref{aplowerbound}. \end{proof}
+We defer the complete proof in \Cref{aplowerbound}.
+In the proof, we first use a Taylor expansion to introduce the gradient terms, then relate the dot product with cosine similarity of the loss gradients, and finally use Markov's inequality to derive the misclassification probability of $\modelt$ to complete the proof.

-In the above theorems, we use \emph{risk} $\eta_{\cF}$ and $\eta_{\cG}$ to represent the model risk.
-Compared with \emph{empirical risk}, the \textit{risk} is directly related to the model inaccuracy, and thus more informative and provides intuitive understanding.
-It is also possible to derive the lower bound based on the empirical risk which will be of slightly more complicated form, and we will not discuss it in details here.